 - A nurse or other health provider will give you this medicine.

-- This medicine is injected slowly, and the needle will need to remain in place for about an hour.
-The medicine is usually given once every 4 weeks.
+- This medicine is injected slowly, so the needle will need to remain in place for about an hour.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.